dektlong/dekt-devx-demo/README.md

 - The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify ```scripts/ingress-handler.sh```

-- Clone the workloads repos
+- Clone the workloads repos to the same root directory as the supplychain repo
 ```
 git clone https://github.com/dektlong/mood-sensors
 git clone https://github.com/dektlong/mood-portal